OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

         ' + '
     ' + '*   **Location Information** includes your ZIP-code and street address, as well as the whereabouts of your wireless device.
 Location information is generated when your device communicates with cell towers, Wi-Fi routers or access points and/or with other technologies, including the satellites that comprise the Global Positioning System.

     ' + '*   **TV Viewing Information** is generated by your use of any of our satellite or IPTV (U-verse) services.
 These services may include video on demand, pay per view, DVR services, applications to watch your TV on the go for tablet or smartphone (such as the TV Everywhere app) and similar AT&T services and products, including the programs and channels you and those in your household watch and record, the times you watch and how long you watch.
-It also includes information like the interactive channels and games provided by U-verse or DirectTV.
+It also includes information like the interactive channels and games provided by U-verse or DIRECTV.
 We also collect information related to your use and interaction with the equipment in your home, including the TV receivers, set top boxes, remotes and other devices you may use to access our services.

     ' + '
 ' + '2.
 How Do You Collect Information?